When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

-As opposed to the DDR, where the dynamic model described in (\ref{dyn:DDR:1}) is linear, the three-wheel omnidirectional MR dynamic model in (\ref{dyn:TOMR:1})-(\ref{dyn:TOMR:5}) is nonlinear w.r.t. the input.
-The nonlinearity comes from $\mathbf{A}(\phi,\dot{\phi})$, and in particular from the component $\mathbf{R}(\phi)\dot{\mathbf{R}}^\mathrm{T}(\phi)\dot{\phi}$ in (\ref{dyn:TOMR:3}) which is produced by the Coriolis force.

-After having discussed some dynamic models for WMRs, we now discuss the models used for describing their energy consumption due to motion.
+As opposed to the \ac{DDR}, where the dynamic model described in (\ref{dyn:DDR:1}) is linear, the \ac{TOMR} dynamic model in (\ref{dyn:TOMR:1})-(\ref{dyn:TOMR:5}) is nonlinear w.r.t. the input.
+The nonlinearity comes from $\mathbf{A}(\phi,\dot{\phi})$ and, in particular, from the component $\mathbf{R}(\phi)\dot{\mathbf{R}}^\mathrm{T}(\phi)\dot{\phi}$ in (\ref{dyn:TOMR:3}) produced by the Coriolis force.
+After having discussed some dynamic models for WMRs, we continue with the models for describing their energy consumption due to motion.